OpenWaterProject/avr-upload/README.md

 This loads the .ino file [here](https://gist.github.com/dwblair/6e56cbdf66276bebc4ff), which has been combined with an appropriate bootloader into a single .hex file.

 If the board starts up successfully, it will first blink 3 times at a rate of one second ON, one second off.
-(NOTE: in some cases this initial behavior does not seem to occur immediately after programming -- to check, switch the power briefly off and back on after programming).

 If an micro SD card is present, and it is possible to write to it, the datalogger will: